impostorsguides/impostorsguides.github.io/rbenv/0-h-content.md

 ## Back to the line of code

-So that’s what the shell builtin `exec` command does.
+So that's what the shell builtin `exec` command does.
 But the line of code we're looking at is:

 ```
 exec "/usr/local/bin/rbenv" exec ...